 7. McDonald’s CRM

-As the name implies, McDonald’s is a fast-food conglomerate.
-They’re currently the leading food service organization operating over 30,000 restaurants in more than 100 countries.
-McDonald’s expansion strategy is bent on franchises and joint ventures.
-They also have some sister brands in the fast-fast industry doing incredibly well.
+McDonald’s is a fast-food conglomerate.
+It is currently the leading food service organization, operating over 30,000 restaurants in more than 100 countries.
+McDonald’s expansion strategy is based on franchises and joint ventures.
+It also has some sister brands in the fast-food industry that are doing incredibly well.

 Mcdonald’s CRM Case Study: